 - Without a Fast lane ticket, you might be waiting up to 2 hours for a spot on the train on a busy day!

-- Long queues for everything during school holidays and public holidays (e.g. CNY)
+- Expect long queues for everything during school holidays and public holidays (e.g. CNY)

-- Popular time to go is late afternoon to evening (sunset and nighttime views of the city)
+- The popular time to go is late afternoon to evening (sunset and nighttime views of the city)

 Getting To Penang Hill

 1. Private Tour: